-The 2019-20 release includes:
+The 2019-20 release had included:

 Relocation (Ch.
 12): Our Illinois Supreme Court weighed in on its second case under our reworded relocation statute.
-This edition discusses the recent In re Fatkin decision that essentially ruled that the appellate court should not substitute itself for the trial court where the trial court reviewed and applied the 10-plus statutory factors.
+This edition discusses the In re Fatkin decision that essentially ruled that the appellate court should not substitute itself for the trial court where the trial court reviewed and applied the 10-plus statutory factors.

 Visitation (Ch.
 14): Public Act 100-706 is integrated into this update of our visitation chapter that amends Section 602.9 of the so-called grandparent visitation provisions.

-Vacatur (16B): The vacatur chapter has been updated because in 2016 Section 2-1401 of the Illinois Code of Civil Procedure had been amended to incorporate comprehensive provisions for potential meritorious defenses against the movant including new provisions involving domestic violence.
+Vacatur (16B): The vacatur chapter was updated because in 2016 Section 2-1401 of the Illinois Code of Civil Procedure had been amended to incorporate comprehensive provisions for potential meritorious defenses against the movant including new provisions involving domestic violence.
 This update recognizes the fact that no longer is a discussion necessary of a 2-1401 petition being predicated on a lack of subject matter jurisdiction in terms of void orders as ones being beyond the court’s specific statutory authority.

 Attorney Fee (Ch.
 19): The Attorney Fee Chapter has been updated to contain a new section, titled, “Attorney’s Failure to Control Client’s Litigiousness.”
 Clearly, a lawyer cannot control an overly litigious client other than withdraw.
-Nevertheless, the lawyer can continue to represent a client who is overly litigious; case law has not been kind to lawyers in this circumstance.
+Nevertheless, the lawyer can continue to represent a client who is overly litigious; and case law has not been kind to lawyers in this circumstance.
 The attorney fee chapter has been further reworked at § 19-2[g] “Those Who Lack Standing to Seek Attorney Fees” in light of the 2018 In re Marriage of Kane decision.
 Further, the impact of Illinois Supreme Heroy decision cannot be understated in contribution petitions.
 The author recommends that the statute be modified to reflect the true intent of the “Leveling” amendments in this regard.

-Third Volume: The Do’s and Don’ts Lists for individuals in parental allocation cases are now updated to be in keeping with the current state of the art including Adverse Childhood Experiences and divorce with a focus on the family system dynamics in the cases that divorce lawyers and judges address in their day-to-day lives.
+Third Volume: The Do’s and Don’ts Lists for individuals in parental allocation cases are now updated to be in keeping with the current state of the art including Adverse Childhood Experiences and divorce with a focus on the family-system dynamics in the cases that divorce lawyers and judges address in their day-to-day lives.